 5 Benefits of Small Group Learning

-Over recent years, a continuing theme in education is the overcrowding of schools.
-From reports of 100,000 pupils being put into overcrowded state schools in 2010, to sports halls being converted into classrooms in 2014 to yesterday’s news of a Notting Hill primary school with a 92m catchment area, one thing is for sure – modern education can get crowded and competitive.
-So – is there any benefit to small group learning and does class size effect children’s performance in school?
+Over recent years, a continuing theme in education is the overcrowding of state schools.
+Reports of 100,000 pupils being put into overcrowded state schools during 2010 soon changed to sports halls being converted into classrooms in 2014 and a Notting Hill primary school with a 92m catchment area.
+One thing we can be sure about – modern education has become a crowded and competitive market.
+As these changes continue to take place we start asking ourselves is there any benefit to small group learning? and does class size effect children’s performance in school?

 1. Flexible Learning

 One advantage of small group learning is that time can more flexibly be allocated to where it is needed.
 If one or two children are struggling with a concept, then it is likely worth the entire group working a bit harder on said topic, or failing that, it can be easier to monitor the rest of the students whilst taking one student to the side for individual attention.

 Often when pupils don’t participate in large group discussions, it can be an issue of self belief, rather than the assumed laziness.
 However, in smaller groups, the informal atmosphere can often allow tutors to bring all students into the conversation, giving them the encouragement they need to participate.
 Furthermore, for those in single gender or faith schools, tutoring can also be an important factor in increasing social skills with people of other backgrounds.

 All too often at schools, feedback for students can be limited to marked work and annual parents’ evenings.
 In smaller groups, feedback on work can go well beyond an A* to F grade, or a score out of 10.
 Furthermore, in the more informal and relaxed environment, students are more likely to receive instant feedback on their ideas as they are contributing more to discussions, which is hard to replicate on a larger scale.